Test in production without watermarks.

 License.setLicenseKey("Your license key");

-To split a PDF file into multiple single page files we first need to either create a PDF file with multiple pages or open a PDF file with multiple pages.
+To split a PDF file into multiple single-page files, it is necessary to either create a PDF file with multiple pages or open a PDF file with multiple pages.

-The next code sample will create a four-page PDF that we can use for our demonstration.
+The next code sample will create a four-page PDF that can be used for this demonstration.

 String html = "<p> [PDF With Multiple Pages] </p>"